Formatting For Increased Traffic, Conversion & Engagement (and how I grew one of our site’s page traffic by 9275% by re-formatting it)

 - Break any of the rules above if this makes the content more engaging and readable.

-Putting important call to actions on their own line rather than in the body of the text almost doubles the click through rate.
-(Credit to Pat Flynn for this one)
+PRO Tip : Putting call to actions on their own line rather than in text almost doubles your click through rate!

 Learning from those who do it right

 Let's first look at someone who cares about content formatting very much: Matthew Woodward.
 Actually, some of the actionable tips below come from him.

 Despite the fact that he doesn't talk about it, Matthew has very meticulous formatting and makes sure his posts do not look like walls of text and are easy to read.
 Not surprising that his average time on site is over 5 minutes.

 The main reason for that is that usually between the middle or the end of his posts, he will recommend products to people and he needs to make sure a maximum of people are following his thoughts until that point.

 Actually increasing the amount of people scrolling down results in an increased revenue for him without the need to grow his traffic.